-Twenty-three projects were included for funding consideration for this CIP cycle between 2025 and 2030, with an additional eight projects "on the horizon."
+Twenty-four projects were included for funding consideration for this CIP cycle between 2024 and 2029, excluding nine projects that are "on the horizon."
 A brief description of each project and the CIP Advisory Committee's recommendations follows.

 B. Capital Projects by Year